-If your permanent home was not New York State when you entered the military and you were later assigned to active duty in New York State, you do not become a New York State resident even if you establish a permanent place of abode there.
+Nonresident members of the armed forces If your domicile was not New York State when you entered the military and you were later assigned to active duty in New York State, you do not become a New York State resident even if you establish a permanent place of abode here.
 You are a nonresident and your military compensation is not subject to New York State income tax.

-However, other income that you receive from New York State sources while you are a nonresident (including your spouse's income) may be subject to tax.
+However, other income that you receive from New York State sources while you are a nonresident may be subject to tax.
 If you have a civilian job in New York State during your off-duty hours, the income you receive is subject to income tax.
 Income or gain from property located in New York State, or from a business, trade, or profession carried on in New York State, is also subject to tax.